Instrument driver

 An instrument driver, in the context of test and measurement (T&M) application development, is a set of software routines that simplifies remote instrument control.
 Instrument drivers are specified by the IVI Foundation and define an I/O abstraction layer using the virtual instrument software architecture (VISA).
 The VISA hardware abstraction layer provides an interface-independent communication channel to T&M instruments.
-Furthermore, the instrument drivers encapsulate the Standard Commands for Programmable Instruments (SCPI) commands, which are an ASCII-based set of commands for reading and writing instrument settings and measurement data.
+The drivers encapsulate the Standard Commands for Programmable Instruments (SCPI) commands, which are an ASCII-based set of commands for reading and writing instrument settings and measurement data.
 This standard allows an abstract way of using various programming languages to program remote-control applications instead of using SCPI commands.
 An instrument driver usually has a well-defined API.

 Standards

-VXIplug&play instrument driver
+VXIplug&play

 The VXIplug&play Systems Alliance was founded in 1993 with the aim of unifying VXI hardware and software to achieve 'plug and play' interoperability for VXI and GPIB instruments.
 As part of the unifying process, VXIplug&play instrument drivers were also defined.

-IVI instrument drivers
+IVI

 When the IVI Foundation took over the Alliance in 2002, it defined a new generation of instrument drivers to replace the VXIplug&play standard.
 The IVI instrument driver specification intends to overcome the drawbacks of VXIplug&play.
 These IVI (Interchangeable Virtual Instrumentation) drivers are currently defined in three different architectures: